LeoGanz/OMM-Memegenerator/server/README.md

 ### SingleView-get

-Under the route GET http://localhost:3000/single?token=THE-TOKEN&metadata=someMeta the clients gets a single view of the picture identified in the query parameter `metadata`.
+Under the route GET http://localhost:3000/single?token=THE-TOKEN&memeId=someId the clients gets a single view of the picture identified in the query parameter `memeId`.

 No JSON-Body needed but log-in.

 ### Statistics-template

 Under the route GET http://localhost:3000/template?token=THE-TOKEN a client gets statistics for the usage of every template.
-This is returned in a class with `.pictures` as a list of metadata of the template metadata and with `.usages` as a list of usages for the templates.
+This is returned in a class with `.pictures` as a list of memeId of the template memeId and with `.usages` as a list of usages for the templates.
 The data is again mapped index-wise.

 No JSON-Body needed but log-in.